OpenCilk/www.opencilk.org/src/posts/2022-07-15-opencilk-2-0-released.md

 ## Major changes

 OpenCilk 2.0 features the following major changes from OpenCilk 1.1:
-- **[Beta]** Cilk reducer hyperobjects (a.k.a., reducers) are now supported through a new language syntax and implementation.
+- **[Beta feature]** Cilk reducer hyperobjects (a.k.a., reducers) are now supported through a new language syntax and implementation.
 A local or global variable in C or C++ can be made into a reducer by adding `cilk_reducer(I,R)` to its type, where `I` and `R` designate the identity and reduce functions for the reducer.
-Documentation on the new reducer syntax and implementation is forthcoming, but as a simple example, here is how a simple integer-summation reducer can be implemented using the new reducer syntax:
+You can find documentation on the new reducer syntax [here](/doc/reference/reducers), but as a simple example, here is how a simple integer-summation reducer can be implemented using the new reducer syntax:
 ```c
 #include <cilk/cilk.h>